GoogleChrome/web.dev/src/site/content/en/blog/build-for-webusb/index.md

 ---

 This article explains how to build a device to take full advantage of the [WebUSB API].
-For a brief introduction to the API itself see [this previous article].
+For a brief introduction to the API itself, see [Access USB Devices on the Web].

 ## Background